thelbane/Apple-II-Programs/docs/_posts/2026-01-31-deconstructing-the-fifteen-puzzle.md

 FORT=0TO14:POKE184,216+(T(T)<>T+1)*4:NEXT:END
 ```

 For each of the first 15 positions (0-14), check if the tile matches its solved value (position+1).
-If any tile is wrong, `T(T)<>T+1` is true, and we POKE forward 4 characters—just enough to skip past `END` and continue the game loop.
+If any tile is wrong, `T(T)<>T+1` is true, and we POKE forward 4 characters, just enough to skip past `END` and continue the game loop.
 If all tiles are correct, we fall through to END and the program stops.
 Victory!

 ### Input Processing